 After you eat your protein and carbs, your remaining calorie budget should be spent on dietary fat.

-I also urge you to be vigilant about your consumption of dietary fat because fat is the most calorie dense macronutrient.
-1 gram of fat contains 9 calories which is too high compared to other macronutrients (carbs and protein) both of which contain 4 calories per gram.
+I also urge you to be vigilant about your consumption of dietary fat because fat is the most calorie-dense macronutrient.
+1 gram of fat contains 9 calories which are too high compared to other macronutrients (carbs and protein) both of which contain 4 calories per gram.
 It’s very easy to eat too many calories from fat so measure your fat intake meticulously.